Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

 If you haven't yet set up a `test-resources.json` file for test resource deployment and/or want to use test resources of your own, you can just configure credentials to target these resources instead.

-To create a `test-resources` file:
+To create a `test-resources.json` file:

 1. Create an Azure Resource Management Template for your specific service and the configuration you need.
 This can be done in the [Portal][azure_portal] by creating a resource, and at the very last step (Review + Create), clicking